codepo8/developer-advocacy-handbook/use-the-web.md

 ## Hint, tease and preview

-Social media is a lot about exploration and showing off just how much better you are in finding new information and learning about new products than anybody else.
+Social media is a lot about exploration and showing off how much better you are in finding new information and learning about new products than anybody else.